Engineering (ENGR)

 Prerequisites: ENGR 3480 and (MATH 325 or 3250).

-This course serves as the first of two in the cumulative design experience.
+This is the first course in the chemical engineering cumulative design experience.
 It serves to integrate junior- and senior-level coursework, promote an understanding of team dynamics and the development of project management skills.
-The content related to process and product design varies depending on the interests of students, project team, and project sponsors.
-Iterative design process, patent and literature searches, application of engineering standards, consideration of multiple constraints and design options, selection of an optimal design, consideration of various contexts are addressed and documented in the final report.
+The content related to design of a process or a product or a system varies depending on the interests of students, project team, and project sponsors such as industry or professional society.
+Iterative design process, patent and literature searches, application of engineering standards, consideration of multiple constraints and design options, selection of an optimal design, consideration of various contexts are addressed and documented.

-This course serves as the second of two in the cumulative design experience.
-In continuation of the prerequisite Capstone Design Project I course, further analysis of the design performance may be conducted through any applicable considerations such as computational analysis, construction and testing or prototype, and manufacturability study.
+This course serves as the continuation of the mechanical engineering cumulative design experience.
+Further analysis of the design performance may be conducted through any applicable considerations such as computational analysis, construction and testing or prototype, and manufacturability study.
 A discussion on modifications accounting for public safety, environmental, social, global, and economic factors is required in the written report.

 ENGR 4980.
 Special Topics in Engineering.
 (3 Credits)